lgraff/lgraff-12704_Final_Project/index.md

 </p>

 ## Main Goal
-* Create a sensing and data broadcasting system for homegrown plants so that users may extract information pertaining to the conditions necessary for plant growth
+To setup a sensing and data broadcasting system for homegrown plants.
 ## Specific Goals
-*	Create a sensing system that measures ambient humidity and temperature, ambient light intensity, soil moisture, and takes a still photo of the plant at the end of each growth period.
+*	Create a sensing system that measures ambient humidity and temperature, ambient light intensity, soil moisture, and also takes a picture of the plant every day.
 *	Create a growth status index that can be automatically extracted from the picture taken.
-*	Store the collected data in a .csv file and automatically tweet a summary of the daily surveyed data.
+*	Store the collected data on a .csv file, and automatically tweet a summary of the daily surveyed data.
 *	Integrate the setup to an IoT platform.
 *	Show feasibility of the creation of a massive database by combining experiments by many individuals.
 # Methodology
 ## Phenomena of Interest
-The physical phenomena of interest include soil moisture, temperature, humidity, and light.
-Since all the phenomena of our experiments vary slowly in time, they can all be considered static in nature.
+Here, we will establish what exacly are the physical phenomena we are measuring, and why they are of interest.
+Since all the phenomena here vary very slowly in time, they can all be considered static in nature.

-**Soil moisture:** Soil moisture percentage refers to the amount of water available in the soil.
+**Soil moisture:** this is basically the amount of water available in the soil.
 It can be measured as a ratio of volume of water per unit volume of soil, or as a ratio of water mass per unit mass of soil.
-We opt for the second measure because it is easier to measure, and so the calibration of the soil moisture sensor is easy to conduct at home.
-According to Reference 4, the water in soil is important for plant growth because it acts as a carrier of nutrients, helps in the photosynthesis and metabolic process of plants, and moderates soil temperature.
+We opt for the second measure because it is easier to measure, and so the calibration of the soil moisture sensor is easy to do at home.
+The importance of this variable for plant growth is widely known.
+Here, I quote a passage from Reference 4:

+*“…Importance of Soil Water:*

+*-Soil water serves as a solvent and carrier of food nutrients for plant growth*

+*-Yield of crop is more often determined by the amount of water available rather than the deficiency of other food nutrients*

+*-Soil water acts as a nutrient itself*

+*-Soil water regulates soil temperature*

+*-Soil forming processes and weathering depend on water*

+*-Microorganisms require water for their metabolic activities*

+*-Soil water helps in chemical and biological activities of soil*

+*-It is a principal constituent of the growing plant*

+*-Water is essential for photosynthesis…”*

-**Ambient humidity:** Ambient humidity is roughly defined as the amount of water in the air, relative to the maximum amount of water the air can hold at a given temperature.
-The strict definition is “the ratio of the actual water vapour pressure to the saturation water vapour pressure at the prevailing temperature" (Reference 5).
-The importance of this factor for plant growth relates to the photosynthesis and transpiration processes.
-In a dry environment, the plant tries to retain its water by closing its stomata, but in doing so, the plant simultaneously stifles its ability to intake CO2.
-In a highly humid environment, the plant cannot evaporate water at a fast enough rate.
-Consequently, an appropriate humidity level allows the plant to both photosynthesize and transpire so that it may grow (Reference 22).
+**Ambient humidity:** roughly defined as the amount of water in the air, relative to the maximum amount of water the air can hold at a given temperature.
+The strict definition is taken from Reference 5:

-**Ambient temperature:** The ambient temperature simply describes the temperature of area directly surrounding the plant.
-This factor affects many metabolic processes that plants undergo while growing.
-While photosynthesis, transpiration, and respiration typically accelerate at higher temperatures, the temperatures required for the germination and flowering processes depend on the individual plant.
-For this reason, we see the existence of seasonal crops, or those that can only survive during certain times of the year (Reference 7).
+*“…The relative humidity (RH) is the ratio of the actual water vapour pressure to the saturation water vapour pressure at the prevailing temperature.
+For example – if a cubic metre can hold 100ml of water at 20 degrees centigrade (273 K) and it does contain 100ml then it is said to be 100% RH.
+If the same cubic metre of air at the same temperature only contains 50mls of water then it is described as 50% RH…”*

+The importance of this factor from plant growth is explained in the next passage, taken from Reference 6:

+*“…If your grow room humidity is low (dry), it causes the plants to transpire much more rapidly than in a higher humidity environment.
+When this happens, the leaves become flaccid and begin to wilt, and over a longer period of time the plant will close its stomata, and reduce the flow of water out of the plant.
+This is very effective at stopping water loss, but unfortunately, it also reduces the intake of CO2.
+Without an adequate supply of CO2, the cells will begin to die, and the plant will look tired and ill…”*

+**Ambient temperature:** this is just the temperature of the room in which the plant is.
+This factor affects most plant processes.
+The next passage is taken from Reference 7:

+*“…Temperature influences most plant processes, including photosynthesis, transpiration, respiration, germination, and flowering.
+As temperature increases (up to a point), photosynthesis, transpiration, and respiration increase…”*

-**Ambient light intensity:** Light intensity, measured in units of lux, is formally defined as the amount of "light that is emitted in unit time per unit solid angle" (Reference 23).
-Measuring light intensity near the plant tells us the amount of sunlight that the plant receives.
-Sunlight is vital for plants, as it enables photosynthesis.
-The amount of sunlight required for this process, however, varies by plant (Reference 24).
+**Ambient light intensity:** measuring light intensity near the plant will give us the amount of sunlight that the plant receives.
+Sunlight is very important for plants, as it enables photosynthesis.
+Different plants require different amounts of sunlight, for optimal growth.

-**Intensity of green color:** The average green pixel intensity from the image of each plant is used as a crude proxy of plant growth.
-By capturing the quantity of green in an image, we can better understand the vitality and general state of the basil we are using as a test subject.
-The inherent assumption is that a healthier basil plant will be greener.
-While this metric is not perfect, we think it is a suitable proxy, particularly for basil.
-From our prior qualitative experiences with indoor basil harvesting, a more vibrant has bushier leaves (hence more green), while the leaves of a decaying basil plant will wilt (hence less green).
-We recognize that plant height could also be representative of plant growth, but we believe that green pixel intensity better captures the full plant in all dimenions.
+**Intensity of green color:** this is a proxy for the growth of the plant.
+By capturing how much green there is in a picture of the plant, we can capture its vitality, and use this as an indicator of the general state of the plant.
+Of course, this is just a proxy measure, and will be accompanied by actual pictures of the plant.
 ## Sensors Review
 **Photosensitive Light Sensor Module**